mxvell/CustomerApi/README.md

 1.5.
 Address (optional)
 1.6.
 Phone number (optional)
 2. It has the following functionality:
 2.1.
-Create user.
+Create customer.
 It allows to register users who are more than [18] years old.
 The value [18] should be taken from properties file.
 2.2.
-Update one/some user fields
+Update one/some customer fields
 2.3.
-Update all user fields
+Update all customer fields
 2.4.
-Delete user
+Delete customer
 2.5.
 Search for users by birth date range.
 Add the validation which checks that “From” is less than “To”.
 Should return a list of objects
 3. Code is covered by unit tests using Spring
 4. Code has error handling for REST